Two trips for 2022:

 Bread is considered sacred by Uzbek people.
 The traditional round and flat bread, called non or lepeshka, and is baked in a tandyr/tandoor (clay oven), after which it comes out toasted and crispy.
 Bread of each region has own particular method of leavening, its own baking techniques and its own inimitable taste.
 For instance, delicious flaky bread – katlama non, each layer smeared with oil or sour cream – typifies the Fergana Valley version.
 Some lepeshkas are prepared with onion or meat, baked inside the dough.

-On May 18th, at the end of our adventure, after seeing a million suzanis and ikats, we’ll drive to nearby Urgench for early flights back to Tashkent.
-Today is a free day to explore this city on your own — to see something you missed the first time, visit more museums, hit a 6pm performance at the Theater of Opera and Ballet, or visit the local Chorsu bazar for some final gift treasures.
+At the end of our adventure, after seeing a million gorgeous suzanis and stunning ikats, we’ll drive to nearby Urgench for early flights back to Tashkent.
+The rest of this day is free to explore Tashkent on your own — to see something you missed the first time, visit more museums, hit a 6pm performance at the Theater of Opera and Ballet, or visit the local Chorsu bazar for some final gift treasures.
 Or just relax at the hotel and organize your luggage.
 Lunch on your own.
 Pack up bags tonight, before our Farewell Dinner.
-May 18th is the last included night of hotel accommodation.
+Flights home the next day or continue to Kyrgyzstan.

 - Air conditioned Minibus with 24 seats

-- Accommodation in double room with private facilities.
+- 16 nights accommodation in double rooms with private facilities.

 - All breakfasts in the hotels.